 The legend of Arthur also spawned a rich body of medieval literature, forming the bulk of the ‘Matter of Britain’.
 The Arthurian legends lost popularity after the Renaissance but underwent another revival in the 19th century.

 The Legend of King Arthur

-According to the historical legends, King Arthur was a Breton ruler over Britain, Ireland, Norway and other regions.
+According to the historical legends, King Arthur was a Breton ruler over Britain, Ireland, Norway, and other regions.
 He established a court at Camelot where he founded the Knights of the Round Table.
-The knights comprised of a number of other legendary figures such as Sir Galahad and Sir Lancelot.
+The knights comprised a number of other legendary figures such as Sir Galahad and Sir Lancelot.

 Most of the material related to King Arthur is based on legends and folklore.
 A number of historical sources mention him but most of them were written after the 10th century, nearly half a millennia after the purported kingdom of Arthur during the 5th and 6th centuries.
 Among the notable historical sources that mention him is the Historia Regum Britanniae by Geoffery of Monmouth and Annales Cambriae.

 King Arthur and the Round Table

 The most popular and well-known part of the Arthurian legends is related to the Round Table.
 The Round Table was a large table in Arthur’s court according to the legends.

 King Arthur and the Knights of the round table

 He instituted an Order of the Knights of Round Table and in time, the Order came to include a number of legendary knights who excelled in deeds of chivalry.
 The Round Table legends culminate when one of the brave and pious knights of the Order was successful in finding the Holy Grail.

 The name of King Arthur and 24 other knights are found inscribed on the Winchester Round Table.